You are free to choose, but you are not free of the consequences of those choices.

 The consequences of choices are that you will need to pick what you decide to gain, but unfortunately also what you will lose.
 Even winning requires sacrifice, and making a decision is no different.

 Because you can’t have it all in life, no matter how many choices you have at your disposal.
-As a matter of fact, having too many choices isn’t always beneficial, and can even lead to choice paralysis.
+Having too many choices isn’t always beneficial, and can even lead to choice paralysis.

 For example, when you select to eat healthy, drink water instead of unhealthy beverages such as soda and alcohol, and decide to work out instead of sitting on the couch all day, you’ll be in great shape.